ZhennaJiao/TEMPT-paper/preprocessing/README.md

 # TEMPT-seq Data Reprocessing Workflow

-This repository provides a streamlined workflow for processing TEMPT-seq data.
-The pipeline consists of multiple steps, from quality control to methylation analysis.
-Below is a step-by-step guide to the scripts used in the workflow.
+This repository provides a  workflow for processing TEMPT-seq data.
+The pipeline consists of multiple steps, from quality control to methylation sites calling.
+The step-by-step guide to the scripts is followed.

 ## Workflow Steps